 5. You Avoid the Crowded Hotel and Campground Scene in National Parks

 With more than 318 million travelers visiting national parks last year, there are a lot more people, cars and lines than you might imagine in the parks.
 This means getting a last-minute campsite or hotel room for a family of four without advanced reservations can be near impossible.
 And even if you have reservations, you’re still going to be waiting in line to use the campground bathrooms or driving around looking for an elusive parking spot near a park restaurant.

 Staying at a glamping resort just outside the parks enables you to get away from the park’s crowds and have a more intimate experience with nature after you’ve taken off your hiking boots for the evening.
 Under Canvas’ Grand Canyon location, for instance, sits in a beautiful brush forest of juniper and pinon pine trees just 29 miles south of the South Rim.
-There’s parking for every guest, and many of the safari-style tents have their own private flush toilets and showers.
+There’s parking for every guest, and many of the safari-inspired tents have their own private flush toilets and showers.
 But even if you opt for a more affordable tent with a communal bathroom, you’re not going to encounter the lines you do in the national park campgrounds.

 The Under Canvas bonus?
 You don’t have to rally your family to load back into your car again to eat dinner.
-You can stroll to Embers Cafe for fantastic food and conversation with other guests.
+You can stroll to Embers Restaurant for fantastic food and conversation with other guests.